silexphp/Silex/doc/usage.rst

 .. note::

-    There is a `SwiftmailerExtension <extensions/swiftmailer>` included
+    There is a `SwiftmailerServiceProvider <providers/swiftmailer>` included
     that you can use instead of ``mail()``.

 The current ``request`` is automatically injected by Silex to the Closure